Umberto’s Journey to Ao Nang

 2 yeas after opening The Red Devil a new opportunity was presented to Umberto, to open a new restaurant in a more coveted and busier area of Ao Nang.
 Selling The Red Devil, Umberto was now onto his next adventure.

-Ao nang and Thailand have opened doors to thousands of expatriates traveling here from all around the globe to work, grow and evolve in many ways.
+Ao Nang and Thailand have opened their doors to thousands of expatriates traveling here from all around the globe to work, grow and evolve in many ways.
 It’s a massive accomplishment for anyone willing to travel to this sacred place and able to start a business or endeavour on their own.

-You can contact the restaurant for reservations:
+You can contact Umberto’s Italian Cuisine for reservations: